Also known as: Nephrosis

 - Rheumatoid factor

-Nephrotic syndrome is caused by various disorders that damage the kidneys, particularly the basement membrane of the glomerulus.
-This immediately causes abnormal excretion of protein in the urine.
+Nephrotic syndrome is caused by different disorders that damage the kidneys.
+This damage leads to the release of too much protein in the urine.

 Nephrotic syndrome can affect all age groups.
-In children, it is most common from age 2 to 6.
+In children, it is most common between ages 2 and 6.
 This disorder occurs slightly more often in males than females.

 Swelling (edema) is the most common symptom.
 It may occur:

 Exams and Tests

 The doctor will perform a physical exam.
 Laboratory tests will be done to see how well the kidneys are working.
 They include: